FraioVeio/Mimir/README.md

 - `mimir 60 0.2`: Puts the computer to sleep for 60 seconds with a standard deviation of 0.2 for the speed variation.
 - `mimir inf`: Puts the computer to sleep indefinitely with the default speed variation.

+## Dependencies

+Before using Mimir, ensure that you have the following dependencies installed on your system:

+1. **Bash**: Mimir is a Bash script and requires a Unix-like environment to run.
+Most Linux distributions and macOS come with Bash pre-installed.
+For Windows, you can use WSL (Windows Subsystem for Linux).

+2. **sox**: The 'sox' command is used for audio playback manipulation.
+It can be installed on most Unix-like operating systems.

+   - On Ubuntu/Debian: `sudo apt-get install sox`
+   - On Arch: `sudo pacman -S sox`
+   - On Fedora: `sudo dnf install sox`
+   - On macOS (using Homebrew): `brew install sox`

+3. **bc**: The 'bc' command is a calculator used within the script.
+It is typically pre-installed on most Unix-like systems.
+If it's not installed, you can install it using your system's package manager.

+5. **Hardware Compatibility**: The script is designed to run on systems with audio playback capability.
+Ensure your hardware and drivers support audio playback.

 ## Installation

 To install mimir, follow these steps: